PRBonn/goPro-meta/readme.md

+> [!IMPORTANT]
+> **Repository Archived**
+> This repository has been archived and is no longer actively maintained.
+You are welcome to explore the code, but please note that no further updates, issues, or pull requests will be accepted.
+>
+> Thank you for your interest and contributions.</p>

-# App to extract images asociated with GPS
+# App to extract images associated with GPS

 ## Purpose: